Water Quality Report

 Important Information About Your Drinking Water

 The annual water quality report identifies what your water contains, where it comes from, and how it compares to Environmental Protection Agency (EPA) and Texas Commission on Environmental Quality (TCEQ) standards.
-In 2023, NBU again surpassed all state and federal standards, receiving a superior water rating by the TCEQ.
+In 2024, NBU again surpassed all state and federal standards, receiving a superior water rating by the TCEQ.

 New Braunfels Utilities (NBU) has diversified its water supply portfolio to give customers the benefit of multiple water sources.
-In total, NBU has 50,717 acre-feet of water available from these sources.
-The majority of your drinking water is treated at the Gruene Road Surface Water Treatment Plant, which uses the Guadalupe River, Edwards Aquifer wells, and Trinity Aquifer wells as its water sources.
+In total, NBU has 47,875 acre-feet of water available from these sources.
+The majority of your drinking water is treated at the Gruene Road Surface Water Treatment Plant, which uses the Guadalupe River as its water source.
+NBU also uses groundwater from the Edwards Aquifer and the Trinity Aquifer.
+In addition, NBU has agreements with Green Valley Special Utility District and the Guadalupe-Blanco River Authority to purchase water as needed.
+Water resources planning takes into account long-term growth and new developments that are located within the NBU service area.

 The TCEQ completed an assessment of NBU’s source water and results indicate that some of these sources are susceptible to certain contaminants.

 The sampling requirements for the NBU water system are based on this susceptibility and previous sample data.
 Any detections of these contaminants may be found in this Water Quality Report.
-For more information on source water assessments and protection efforts of the NBU system, contact the Water Treatment and Compliance Manager at 830.608.8901.

 The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.

 Drinking water, including bottled water, may be reasonably expected to contain at least small amounts of some contaminants.
-The presence of these contaminants does not necessarily indicate that water poses a health risk.

 More information about contaminants and potential health effects can be obtained by calling the EPA’s Safe Drinking Water Hotline at 800.426.4791.

+New Braunfels Utilities submitted a Lead Service Line Inventory to TCEQ on October 2024.
+You may view the Inventory at https://www.nbutexas.com/ water-line-inventory/.
+NBU has been monitoring for lead and copper since 1992 and works regularly with homeowners afected to test water within their homes.
 We do this to help determine levels of lead and copper that may be leaching from the homes’ plumbing systems.
 Lead can leach into water from plumbing materials such as lead-based solder and brass fixtures.
-All results (shown on page 7) are well under the Action Level for these contaminants.
+All results (shown on page 6) are well under the Action Level for these contaminants.

-If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
-Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
 New Braunfels Utilities is responsible for providing high-quality drinking water; however, we cannot control the variety of materials used in plumbing components.
 When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to two minutes before using water for drinking or cooking.

 New Braunfels Utilities’ water is rated Superior in quality by the TCEQ.